Many of you have come across a company called Melius and are wondering Is Melius Legit? Can you make money with this company?

 Consider 12 facts about multi-level marketing you need to know before making a decision to join ANY MLM.

-- According to FTC, 99% of all MLM participants lose money
+- According to Federal Trade Commission, 99% of all MLM participants lose money

 - The chances of profiting by starting your own small business are 38% more than by joining an MLM